Extensive Legal Writing and Research

-David R. Cleveland – Associate Dean for Academic Affairs
+David R. Cleveland – Interim Dean and Professor of Law

 Effective legal communication is fundamental to successful law practice.
 Valparaiso Law’s curriculum is designed to go beyond traditional legal writing to explore the full range of legal communications from articulating legal concepts to writing in specialized legal fields.

 “I am excited to prepare my students to practice with confidence, skill, and professionalism.”

 Faisal Kutty – Assistant Professor of Law

 Valpo has truly restructured itself to make its program responsive to the changing realities of the legal market.
 Professor Kutty’s research and extensive writing focuses on human rights, discrimination, and community advocacy.

 “As a former managing partner responsible for hiring new lawyers, I can confidently say that Valparaiso Law’s legal writing and research program is over and above the traditional first-year legal writing courses – legal drafting, appellate advocacy, moot court advocacy, legal journalism, and statutory drafting – are exactly what legal employers would have dreamt up.”

 Katharine Wehling – Visiting Assistant Professor of Law